davue/ParadoxSpeedSync/README.md

 * Make sure that your server is reachable through the given port, you might need to set up port forwarding in your router settings.
 * The overlay will not be visible in fullscreen mode.
 You have to run your game in windowed or borderless windowed mode or move the overlay to another screen.
 * If you're hosting, do not use the in-game speed control key bindings for your client.

+## Known Issues
+* Stellaris somehow does not support keybound speed controls in multiplayer, so this will not work until they fix it.

 ## Planned Features
 * Server does not try to control speed when game is out of focus